tamanna-mehta/CMPE-258/Assignment-6/README.md

-1 Implement complete autograd framework in python and numpy  and mnist classifier using the autograd framework.
+1  Autograd framework in python and numpy  and mnist classifier using the autograd framework.

 Reference : grokking deep learning book and samples in github  -